Discover The Big You

 -

 Homework - Assignments are designed to encourage exploration of new ways of thinking, behaving, and responding emotionally.
 Therapy involves more than just talking!
-Anticipate engaging in various assignments, including mindfulness, meditation, and adjustments to communication styles to foster the positive changes you want to make.

 -

-Results - a reduction in the frequency, intensity, or duration of the "problematic" symptoms.
+Results - a reduction in the frequency, intensity, or duration of the problematic symptoms.

 Therapy Intake Documents